 Mariia Shcherbakova is a second-year undergraduate student studying livestock and bioresources at the National University of Life and Environmental Sciences in Kyiv, Ukraine with an expected graduation date of June 2025.

 Mariia participated in a 5-month student internship at Iowa State University in the Department of Animal Science under the guidance of Dr. Gail Carpenter, assistant professor of extension and outreach, and Dr. Nikki Ferwerda, Associate Teaching Professor and Equine Farm Manager.
 During her internship, Mariia assisted with the day-to-day operations of the Iowa State University Horse Barn including broodmare management, foaling oversight, and neonatal care.
-Mariia learned about the different nutrition and feeding regimens used within the facility and study the overall history and genetics of the horses at the facility.
-She was also introduced to dairy farm management and farm evaluation, and gain hands-on experience in calf management and health.
-At the completition of her program, Mariia planned to implement the skills and techniques learned while at Iowa State University on her family’s farm in Ukraine.
+Mariia learned about the different nutrition and feeding regimens used within the facility and studied the overall history and genetics of the horses at the facility.
+She was also introduced to dairy farm management and farm evaluation and gained hands-on experience in calf management and health.
+At the completion of her program, Mariia planned to implement the skills and techniques learned while at Iowa State University on her family’s farm in Ukraine.